henrymo1204/CPSC-481-A-/0-README.txt

 Project Algorithm report.pdf -- report of the project and how it works 0-README.txt -- explains the team name and contents of the zip file, also includes instructions on how to run the program

-Included Features: shows the current best path for the bot Missing Features: bot is not always moving sequentially through the board, but visited blocks show as such
+Included Features: shows the current best path for the bot.
+  Shows visited and to potential tiles. includes final step count.

+Missing Features: bot is not shown to be returning to mom tile, it jumps back to the mom instead of sequentially moving back.

+No external requirements

 Installation:
 0. Zip has all the necessary files